- What is Club Jade?

 What’s the difference between tags and categories?

 Categories are broad; tags are specific.
-For instance, we have an Expanded Universe category, but tags for Fate of the Jedi, Timothy Zahn, and other books, authors and series.
+For instance, we have an books and comics category, but tags for Fate of the Jedi, Timothy Zahn, and other books, authors and series.
 We have around 20 categories, but about a thousand tags.